aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * Save `utilities.js` and you should see the test is now passing.

   Sweet!
 Now you're ready for the next test.
-Type `q` in your terminal to stop watching the `getType` test and run `yarn test isNumber` to begin the next function.
+Type `q` in your terminal to stop watching the `getType` test and run `npm test isNumber` to begin the next function.
 Don't forget to export each of the functions once you've implemented them.

 ## Making sure you're finished